Tawag ng Tanghalan: Judges

-Rey Valera officially stepped down in 2021 due to health concerns brought on by the emotional stress of eliminating contestants.
-In an interview with Bernadette Sembrano, he shared that the guilt and pressure of being the “gong” master (as he was the one in-charge of ringing the gong) caused recurring stomach issues, leading to hospitalizations and two surgeries.
-Valera expressed that although he had no conflicts with the show or its staff, he chose to prioritize his well-being and pursue lighter roles in the entertainment industry.
-He emphasized that his decision was not driven by animosity but by a desire for a healthier lifestyle and a more relaxed work environment.
+Rey Valera stepped down in 2021 due to health concerns.
+In an interview with Bernadette Sembrano, he said that the guilt and pressure of being the gong-master caused stomach issues which led to hospitalizations and two surgeries.
+Although he had no conflicts with the show or its staff, he chose to prioritize his well-being and pursue lighter roles in the entertainment industry; his decision was not driven by animosity, but by a desire for a healthier lifestyle and a more relaxed work environment.